Early Reading: Phonics

 How to access 'Phonic Bug' reading at home

-We teach explicit reading skills through our daily ‘Book Club’ sessions, which is an opportunity to develop essential ‘VIPERS’ skills (Vocabulary, Inference, Prediction, Explanation, Retrieval and Summary/Sequencing skills).
+As children learn word recognition and decoding skills they develop their understanding of the text and appreciation of the range of reading material they can access.
+In EYFS we set out to secure good communication alongside phonics and promote reading aloud using choral and echo reading strategies throughout school to develop fluency.
+We teach explicit language skills through our daily English and ‘Book Club’ sessions, which is an opportunity to develop essential ‘VIPERS’ skills (Vocabulary, Inference, Prediction, Explanation, Retrieval and Summary/Sequencing skills).
 The session acknowledges individual starting points and background knowledge so they can share their own experiences and develop an awareness of the possible themes or vocabulary that may appear in the text they are about to read.
 Our guidance manual below outlines the content that is be covered.
 Reading books are chosen from a range of text types and structures (Doug Lemov) in order to excite and motivate children.
-There is both fluidity in the expectation of each group and movement of children across groups.
-This ensures all children read at an appropriately challenging level, with their peers and an adult, every day.
+All children read at an appropriately challenging level, with their peers and an adult, every day.